shohan4556/machine-learning-course-notes/Notes/EDA.md

 *ylabel = n*

-> It sort the data, gives a overview of data.
-How whole features are distributed across the data.
+> The ECDF essentially allows you to plot a feature of your data in order from least to greatest and see the whole feature as if is distributed across the data set.
+It gives a overview of data.